Comodoro Pierrestegui Airport

 Concordia "Comodoro Pierrestegui" Airport (Aeropuerto de Concordia "Comodoro Pierrestegui") (IATA: COC, ICAO: SAAC), also known as Concordia Airport, is a domestic airport serving Concordia, Entre Ríos, Argentina.
 It is located 13 km north of the city.

+On March 31st 2025, a new terminal and a new 2000m runway were inaugurated.

 The airport covers an area of 94 ha and has a 257 m2 terminal.

 Airlines and destinations

+No scheduled flights operate at this airport.